Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.AzureSearch/Documentation/Search-Providers-Comparison.md

 [Retrieval-Augmented Generation](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) (RAG).
 We have developed a proof-of-concept module which provides a chat completion interface using an Azure Search index.

-Elastic Search and Typesense also have support for Retrieval Augmented Generation.
+Elastic Search and Typesense also have support for Retrieval Augmented Generation (but our proof-of-concept was for Azure Search only).

-Our current implementation of the Elastic Search provider does not implement vectors, which is normally a requirement for RAG.
+**Elastic Search**: Our current implementation of the Elastic Search provider does not implement vectors, which is normally a requirement for RAG.

-Typesense can integrate with OpenAI (that is, [OpenAI](https://openai.com/), not Microsoft Azure OpenAI) for generative AI, but we have not tested RAG with Typesense.
+**Typesense**: Typesense can integrate with OpenAI (that is, [OpenAI](https://openai.com/), not Microsoft Azure OpenAI as at December 2024) for generative AI, but we have not tested RAG with Typesense.